frasolution/DN_MM_Hunter/kb/Files.md

 gen an array with also valid directions
 ## smellTest
 test if other thing is near by without violating out of bounds exception
+## vectest
+testing the viabilty of vectors instead of arrays for saving objects
+## viscone
+testing if an object will be detected by another object